Icinga/icinga2/doc/1-about.md

-Enable only the [features](#cli-command-feature) which are currently disabled, [list objects](#cli-command-object) generated from [apply rules](#using-apply) or [generate SSL x509 certificates](#cli-command-pki) for remote clients or cluster setup.
+Enable only the [features](#cli-command-feature) which are currently disabled, [list objects](#cli-command-object) generated from [apply rules](#using-apply) or [generate X.509 certificates](#cli-command-pki) for remote clients or cluster setup.
 Start/stop the Icinga 2 [daemon](#cli-command-daemon) or validate your configuration,
 [manage and install](#cli-command-node) remote clients and service discovery helped with black- and whitelists.